tanjeffreyz/deep-residual-learning/README.md

 Use a convolutional layer with 1x1 kernels and stride 2 to linearly project the `N` input channels to `2N` output channels.
-Abstracting each feature map as a single element, the linear projection can be thought of as a simple 2D operation:
+Abstracting each feature map as a single element, the linear projection can be thought of as a 2D operation:

     C_OUT                                                   C_IN
     1       [   W(1,1)      ...
 W(1,N)   ]          1       [   X_1   ]